JuliaSurv/NetSurvival.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/JuliaDiff/BlueStyle)

-The `NetSurvival.jl` package provides the necessary tools to perform estimations and analysis in the Net Survival field.
+The `NetSurvival.jl` package is part of the JuliaSurv survival analysis suite.
+It provides the necessary tools to perform estimations and analysis in the Net Survival field.
 This specialized branch of Survival Analysis focuses on estimating the probability of survival from a specific event of interest, for example a given cancer, without considering other causes of death, in the (unfortunately quite common) case where the cause of death indicatrix is unavailable (or e.g. untrustworthy).
 Consequently, the so-called *missing indicatrix* issue forbids the use of standard competitive risks survival analysis methods on these datasets.
 Thus, a few standard estimators were established in the last 50 years, backed by a wide literature.

 # Features